 You might call this a mountain city rather than town, but regardless of size, Roanoke is deep in the Appalachians with a host of cultural and outdoor activities within easy access.
 Mill Mountain, where the iconic Roanoke Star stands, is the symbol of this city on the banks of the Roanoke River and flanked by the Blue Ridge to the east and a mass of mountains to the west.

 It is almost mandatory for visitors to drive up to Mill Mountain, see the Roanoke Star, then take in the view of downtown Roanoke and the mountains beyond.
-Furthermore, a trail system here at Mill Mountain avails walking.
-While there check out the Discovery Center, wildflower garden and zoo.
+While in the Star City, fuel up at the iconic Texas Tavern or cheers to your adventure at Big Lick Brewing Company.
+Head to the Explore Park for more fun including a treetop ropes course and disc golf.

 Their names give away the most notable features of these mountain towns tucked away in Bath County, less than five miles distant from one another.
-At Warm Springs, you can still come to immerse in the mineral-rich 98-degree water where Thomas Jefferson himself soaked (The Jefferson Pools in Warm Springs are currently closed for renovations).
+At Warm Springs, you can still come to immerse in the mineral-rich 98-degree water where Thomas Jefferson himself soaked.
 Hot Springs, just a few miles away, adds to the possibilities.
 Cultural and outdoor pursuits enhance the allure of the warm waters.

 Outdoor pursuits certainly include visiting mountain-rimmed Lake Moomaw.
 Located in the nearby Washington National Forest, the impoundment offers seasonal beauty where you can hike and camp along its shores, or perhaps paddle a kayak amid the montane splendor.
 Go trout fishing up Back Creek near Blowing Springs Recreation Area.
 Float the Jackson River for some moving water action.
 Admire waterfalls and commanding views at Douthat State Park.
-Golfers will enjoy the scenic Cascades golf course.
 Don’t forget to enjoy the roadside view of Falling Spring Falls.

-Known for its historic character, visitors come to Lexington to tour the town of Stonewall Jackson’s home, as well as the Robert E. Lee Chapel and Museum, but Lexington also has an outdoorsy side, which is only natural since it is close to Virginia’s famed Natural Bridge.
+Known for its historic character, many visitors come to Lexington for its Civil War legacy, but Lexington also has an outdoorsy side, which is only natural since it is close to Virginia’s famed Natural Bridge.

 Situated on the banks of the Maury River, Buena Vista is excellent for aquatic and land recreation, all in one package.
 Waterfall enthusiasts will find Buena Vista an ideal base camp.
 It is also a good place for those looking for an understated, down-home, rural Virginia atmosphere.

-The Chessie Trail is a rail trail (and also old towpath) popular with bicyclers and hikers.
-Conveniently, the Chessie Trail links Lexington and Buena Vista along the banks of the Maury River.
+The Chessie Nature Trail is a rail trail popular with bicyclers and hikers.
+Conveniently, the trail links Lexington and Buena Vista along the banks of the Maury River.

 The Blue Ridge Parkway is a logical option, especially since it runs the mountains just above Buena Vista.
 Jump on the Parkway southbound for a scenic ride to the visitor center on the James River.
 Northbound windshield visitors will enjoy views aplenty and hiking opportunities.